james2doyle/saltjs/README.md

 ### jsPerf testing

-I also wrote a jsPerf comparing this lib and the new one by Tomasz.
+I also wrote a [jsPerf test](http://jsperf.com/micro-selector-library-comparison) comparing this lib and the new one by Tomasz.
 It looks like they are both still slower than any document.get command...

 ### How it works